 This post may contain affiliate links, please see the privacy policy for details.

-These easy kolachy cookies are made with a delicious cream cheese and butter dough, filled with your favourite jam, and then topped with powder sugar.
-They are as tasty as they are pretty, and make a great addition to your holiday cookie plate.
+These easy kolachy cookies are made with a delicious cream cheese and butter dough, filled with your favorite jam, and then topped with powder sugar.

 Kolachy Cookie Ingredients